||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 2002 - The Barbara Lee Smith Guest House/Studio, 197 Raft Island Drive, Gig Harbor WA.
 See Smith House, below.

-2005 - The David Shamlin Residence, 1804 Sunset Avenue, Durham.
+2005 - The David Shamlin House, 1804 Sunset Avenue, Durham.
 This was the first Green Building Initiative certified house in NC.
 Filmed for HGTV’s “Beyond the Box."
 2021 square feet.
 Won a 2009 AIA Triangle Merit Award.
 Was a News and Observer Home of the Month May 2010.
 Sold in 2015 to Allison and Robert Koncelik.

 2007 - The Scott and Vikki Metheny Residence, aka The Wedge, 100 Flamingo Road, Durham.
 Co-designer, Nick Owings.
 1894 square feet.
 Contains three factory-built modules.
 The shed roof, the large living space between the modules, and the big porches were constructed onsite.